contractautomataproject/ContractAutomataLib/index.md

 <h2>Usage</h2>

 The following examples are available under the test folder `/src/test/java/examples` of the Github repository.
-These examples are loading automata that are stored and can be found under the folder `src/test/resources`.
 These are examples taken from the Hotel Reservation example published in [SCICO20] and [LMCS20] (see references below).
 Both journal articles are Open Access and can be accessed freely.
+The examples below are loading automata that are stored and can be found under the folder `src/test/resources`.

 The first  example starts by loading the `BusinessClient` and `Hotel` automata described in Section 2 of [SCICO20].
 These automata are stored in `.data` textual format, and are imported using `AutDataConverter`.